V1kr/AI-Image_Generator/README.md

 ### Access the Application

-Open your web browser and go to [http://localhost:8000](http://localhost:8000) (or the port you specified if different).
+Open your web browser and go to [http://localhost:8000](http://localhost:8000).

 ## Getting Your FAL API Key